dgadams/sdr-connect/README.md

       - "--websocket_port=5454"
 ```
 #### Notes:
+ - This is built for AMD64 architecture CPUs and does not work on raspberry-pi.
  - Caution if running other docker containers that talk to the sdrplay device
    he who gets the resource first, wins.
  - The commands in each compose script are required.
 See help.txt for possible